All Quiet on the Western Front

 Is it any good?

-This Academy Award-winning film, based on a book by German author Erich Maria Remarque, is a classic.
-The story itself is powerful -- telling the utter hopelessness and despair of young men sent to fight for something they don't believe in.
+This Academy Award-winning film, based on a book by German author Erich Maria Remarque, is a classic; the story itself is powerful.
+It tells of the utter hopelessness and despair of young men sent to fight for something they don't believe in.
 And the film, while old-fashioned cinematically and culturally, makes an impact with its depiction of trench warfare, camaraderie, and the emotional journey of men as they deal with loss and fear.
 But the film is also heavy-handed in getting its message across, which occasionally undermines its message.

 Families can talk about...